Fernando Egozcue: Groups

-He is also an outstanding soloist.
 He has made two records "Tango en silencio" (Tango in silence) and "Solo" (Alone), his last project as soloist until now.
-Yet in the 80s he collaborated as soloist with the chamber orchestra "Los Solistas de Buenos Aires" (The Soloist of Buenos Aires), directed by Arberto Epelbaum and in 1996 he was the soloist of the performance "Poemas de García Lorca" with the actress Carmen de la Maza.
-His activity as soloist has not finished and in 2005 he collaborated with the cords quintet Sartory Camara, directed by Víctor Ambroa.
+In the 80s he collaborated as a soloist with the chamber orchestra "Los Solistas de Buenos Aires" (The Soloist of Buenos Aires), directed by Arberto Epelbaum.
+In 1996 he was the soloist of the performance "Poemas de García Lorca" with the actress Carmen de la Maza.

-Lastly, Fernando Egozcue has been the arranger and musical director of the music of several performances in which his music is played live; among others, the performance of the Nuevo Ballet Español "Alma" or "Mano a mano" with the tenor José Manuel Zapata and the singer Pasión Vega, first performed in the Royal Theatre of Madrid to critical acclaim.
+Egozcue has been the arranger and musical director of the music of several performances in which his music is played live; among others, the performance of the Nuevo Ballet Español "Alma" or "Mano a mano" with the tenor José Manuel Zapata and the singer Pasión Vega, first performed in the Royal Theatre of Madrid.
 The record of this latter performance was edited in 2010 under the name "Tango y Lágrimas" and with the contribution of the "cantaores" Miguel Poveda y José Mercé.

 In addition, in 2009 he was the arranger of the Suite Iberia of Isaac Albéniz, for group of chamber.
 This was for the dance piece "Subiendo al Sur/Albéniz" by the Dance Company Ibérica de Danza, directed by Manuel Segovia (Dance National Award of 2001) and choreographed by Carlos Chamorro.
-This year he was also the arranger and musical director of the performance "Tango y Lágrimas", with the tenor José Manuel Zapata, the "cantaor flamenco" José Mercé and the singer Marta Sánchez, first played in November in the Liceo Theatre of Barcelona.
+He was also the arranger and musical director of the performance "Tango y Lágrimas", with the tenor José Manuel Zapata, the "cantaor flamenco" José Mercé and the singer Marta Sánchez, first played in November in the Liceo Theatre of Barcelona.

 Discography

-Currently, he has 14 edited records as composer and guitarist:
+Currently, he has 14 edited records as a composer and guitarist: